ihtnc/ava-ghcopilot-workshop-ato/Readme.md

 # GitHub Copilot Training

-This repository is used for the GitHub Copilot Developer Training at Optus.
+This repository is used for the GitHub Copilot Developer Training Conducted by Avanade.

 The repository contains code snippets that can be used to demonstrate the capabilities of GitHub Copilot.